 NHS Test and Trace will provide evidence that someone has been told to self-isolate.
 This evidence can be shared with an employer or education provider.
 Get an isolation note if you need evidence that you’ve been told to self-isolate.

-You may be entitled to a one-off payment of £500 through the Test and Trace Support Payment scheme if you are required to stay at home and self-isolate.
+You may be entitled to a one-off payment of £500 through the Test and Trace Support Payment scheme if you’ve been told to self-isolate by NHS Test and Trace, or you’re the parent or guardian of a child who has been told to self-isolate.
 You can find more information on your district council’s website.

 You will be eligible if you live in England and meet all the following criteria: